evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - etc.

 The URI should start at the first octet of the payload and should be terminated by an octet of 0x00, i.e., it must be null terminated.
-If the URI cannot be placed at the beginning of the payload, then it should be preceded also by an octet of 0x00.
+If the URI cannot be placed at the beginning of the payload, then it should be preceded by an octet of 0x00.

 Note: using the above technique produces a valid and legit packet for all the nodes forwarding the probe.
 The node receiving the probe may or may not process the received packet, but this should cause no harm if the probing rate is very low as compared to the network bandwidth and to the processing capacity of all the nodes.
 As the insertion of the URI in the packet may not respect the syntax of the protocol, responses may not be received (such a TCP SYN+ACK) and perhaps an ICMP should be expected or more probably an absence of reply.